Percentage of Income Payment Plan Plus (PIPP Plus)

 What are my options if I become income ineligible for PIPP Plus?

 Natural gas: Customers who become income ineligible for PIPP Plus, but are current on their PIPP Plus payment, will be placed on Graduate PIPP Plus.
-This new program provides customers with a 12-month transition from PIPP Plus to full payments.
+This program provides customers with a 12-month transition from PIPP Plus to full payments.
 Under Graduate PIPP Plus, customers pay an average of their most recent PIPP Plus amount and a budget billing amount calculated by their utility.
 Graduate PIPP Plus customers who make payments on-time and in-full will continue to receive credits toward their monthly bill balance and a 1/12 credit to their old debt.
 Some small gas companies are not required to offer Graduate PIPP Plus.

 Electric: The electric transition and arrearage crediting program provides customers with a 12 month transition from PIPP Plus to full payments.
 Under the Electric Graduate PIPP Plus program, customers pay either an average of their most recent PIPP Plus amount and a budget billing amount calculated by their utility, or a regular budget payment or the cost of the electric service billed each month.
 Electric Graduate PIPP Plus customers who make payments on-time and in-full will continue to receive credits toward their monthly bill balance and a 1/12 credit to their old debt.